Scope of Service

 Reference and Research Services

 Researchers can expect that written, phone and email questions will receive an initial response within 24 hours, preferably the same business day.
-For those researchers unable to visit in person, Special Collections staff will provide up to 30 minutes of research free of charge, including fulfilling up to 25 free scan-on-demand images.
-Fees will be charged for research and scans beyond this minimum; please contact firstname.lastname@example.org for more information.
-Other materials in Special Collections can be accessed through the hiring of freelance local researchers.
+For those researchers unable to visit in person, Archives staff will provide up to 30 minutes of research free of charge, including fulfilling up to 25 free scan-on-demand images.
+Fees will be charged for research and scans beyond this minimum; please contact email@example.com for more information.
+Other materials in Special Collections and Archives can be accessed through the hiring of freelance local researchers.
 If requested, a list will be provided of professional organizations used to advertise and obtain these services.

 Conditions Regarding Collection Use

-Special Collections materials are non-circulating and can be viewed only in the Research Room.
+Special Collections and Archives materials are non-circulating and can be viewed only in the Research Room.
 Access to some material is limited by donor restrictions, privacy concerns, legal requirements and/or the physical condition of the material.
 For more information on restrictions, please see our Restrictions Policy.

 Photographing collection material is allowed without using a flash.
 Department staff may require that gloves be worn when handling some fragile or easily damaged materials.
 Please keep all materials in the original boxes, folders and order in which they were received.
 Pencils and laptops may be used for note taking.
 Food and beverages of any type, including water, are not allowed in the Research Room.
 On arrival at the Research Room, please check-in with the Receptionist and leave all belongings except camera, notebook and laptops in the secure lockers located in the hallway.
-Langsdale Library cannot be held accountable for lost or stolen items.
+Special Collections and Archives cannot be held accountable for lost or stolen items.
 Theft or mutilation of materials will result in legal prosecution.
 Accidentally damaged materials will result in charges for repair, restoration, or replacement.